Does baking soda and salt make your cock hard

 Your fact-checks will appear here

-Treatment options for erectile dysfunction, including vacuum erection devices
+Treatments for erectile dysfunction, including oral and injectable therapies, and vacuum erection devices.

 The short answer: there is no reliable evidence that drinking or applying a mix of baking soda (sodium bicarbonate) and salt will acutely produce an erection or “make your cock hard” .
 The idea circul...